 Tip: Continue two miles southward down North Shore Drive to experience the Grand Haven lighthouse and pier from a different perspective than most visitors at the North Shore Fishermen’s Pier.

-I took the short, paved, and wooded walk to the beach.
-Great news for dog lovers!
-The south end of the beach is dog-friendly, with no leash required.
-See the signage for where else they are allowed.
-I finally went for the plunge, experiencing the cold lake waters amongst all the families enjoying the warm summer day.
+Kirk Park in West Olive is just a short, paved, and wooded walk to the beach.
+The south end of this Lake Michigan beach is dog-friendly, with no leash required.
 Right before you get to the beach, there is a small staircase leading to an observation deck.
 For a longer adventure, you can continue onto more stairs for more viewing points and hike the nature trails available.

 You’ll find a dune climb for kids, a playground, as well as picnic and grilling opportunities throughout the park.
 Dogs, unfortunately, are not permitted during the summer months.
 You can park for free across the street from the park’s entrance.